Professional insights:

 Deputy Chief

-A deputy or assistant chief is the second highest position in the chain-of-command.
+A deputy or assistant chief is the second-highest position in the chain of command.
 In many police departments, it is the highest rank a sworn officer can achieve through promotion.
-The responsibilities of a deputy chief are mainly administrative.
+A deputy chief’s responsibilities are mainly administrative.
 The deputy chief may assume the duties of the chief of police in cases of his or her absence.

 Chief of Police